paraglider-project/paraglider/CONTRIBUTING.md

 - Install [VS Code](https://code.visualstudio.com/)
 - Install the [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-Now when you open the Invisinets repo, you will be prompted with the option to open in a Dev Container.
+Now when you open the Paraglider repo, you will be prompted with the option to open in a Dev Container.
 This will take a few minutes the first time to download and build the container, but will be much faster on subsequent opens.

 ### Additional Tools